audit-labs-audits/tn-contracts/README.md

 ## things to write about:

 - ITS config (testnet, mainnet)
+  // note that rwTEL interchainTokenSalt and interchainTokenId are the same as (derived from) canonicalTEL
+  // they are used to deploy interchain TEL contracts to new chains other than TN (obviated by genesis)
+  // tokenId derived from canonicalTEL is used for new interchain TEL
+  // salt derived from canonicalTEL is used for new interchain TEL tokens

   - canonicalTEL is on ethereum => (create3Salt, interchainTokenId, LOCK_UNLOCK token manager)
     - (create3Salt, interchainTokenId) => allChains(interchainTEL, NATIVE_INTERCHAIN token manager)